CBonnell/chameleon-certs/draft-lamps-chameleon-certs.md

 4. If the DCD extension contains a value for the issuer field, then replace the value of the issuer field of the Base Certificate with the value of the DCD extension's issuer field.
-5. If the DCD extension contains a value for the subject field, then replace the value of the subject field of the Base Certificate with the value of the DCD extension's subject field.
+5. If the DCD extension contains a value for the validity field, then replace the value of the validity field of the Base Certificate with the value of the DCD extension's validity field.
+6. Replace the value of the subjectPublicKeyInfo field of the Base Certificate with the value of the DCD extension's subjectPublicKeyInfo field.
-6. If the DCD extension contains a value for the subjectPublicKeyInfo field, then replace the value of the subjectPublicKeyInfo field of the Base Certificate with the value of the DCD extension's subjectPublicKeyInfo field.
+7. If the DCD extension contains a value for the subject field, then replace the value of the subject field of the Base Certificate with the value of the DCD extension's subject field.
-7. If the DCD extension contains a value for the extensions field, then iterate over the DCD extension's "extensions" field, replacing the criticality and/or extension value of each identified extension in the Base Certificate.
+8. If the DCD extension contains a value for the extensions field, then iterate over the DCD extension's "extensions" field, replacing the criticality and/or extension value of each identified extension in the Base Certificate.
+If any extension is present in the field that does not appear in the Base Certificate, then this reconstruction process MUST fail.
-8. Replace the value of the signature field of the Base Certificate with the value of the DCD extension's signatureValue field.
+9. Replace the value of the signature field of the Base Certificate with the value of the DCD extension's signatureValue field.

 # Delta certificate request content and semantics {#dcr-attribute}